 A business credit score measures the creditworthiness of a company and is based on information in a business credit report.
+It is used for various purposes, including as criteria for obtaining commercial funding.

 There are four major business credit scores, issued by FICO SBSS, Dun & Bradstreet, Equifax, and Experian.
 Each bureau uses a slightly different scoring approach, but all major business credit scores assess a company’s ability to make on-time payments.